 It is a trend we are seeing with record labels also.
-As the significance of SoundCloud expands beyond digital music, labels of all sizes are catching on to the value of getting their SoundCloud plays on stage.
+As the significance of SoundCloud expands beyond digital Soundcloud music promotion, labels of all sizes are catching on to the value of getting their SoundCloud plays on stage.
 Their marketing efforts now are also led to SoundCloud, such as repost trading and occasionally paid campaigns.

 As the SoundCloud trading setting resembles the Wild West, these findings will help you choose your repost partners, in addition to better estimate the value of a paid promotional offer.